 3. Try not to miss a workout

-Fairly obvious - exercise burns energy and can be helpful for maintaining/losing body fat, but what you may not realise is its psychological impact for helping you to stay on track with your nutrition and goals.
+Fairly obvious - exercise burns energy and can help maintain/lose body fat, but what you may not realise is its psychological impact on helping you to stay on track with your nutrition and goals.
 Training requires discipline and focus.
-By getting to the gym or hitting the road for a run, you’re subconsciously reinforcing your focus on your goals; getting fit, in-shape, and healthy.
+By getting to the gym or hitting the road for a run, you’re subconsciously reinforcing your focus on your goals; getting fit, in shape, and healthy.
 Performing a strenuous workout also releases many 'feel good' hormones and chemicals, which can help to make you feel better about yourself and will help encourage you to keep up your fitness regime and healthy, balanced eating.

 4. Reserve your calories and limit alcohol

 For the average adult, who works a sedentary job, does very little daily activity, and only gets 60 minutes of exercise (if that) per day, it’s very easy to consume more energy from food than you will burn in a day, even with 'healthy' eating.
 Unfortunately, all the tasty food and alcohol at this time of year is absolutely crammed with calories, particularly from carbohydrates and fats.
 It’s incredibly easy to consume a normal whole day's worth of calories in just one meal with dessert and alcohol.
 Just like balancing high-calorie days with low-calorie days, you can also balance your eating on a smaller time-scale during the day.
 If you know you’re going to splurge and enjoy yourself in the evening at a work party or dinner, focus on limiting your food choices to good quality protein sources such as poultry, fish, low-fat meat etc., and load up on non-starchy vegetables during the day.
 Doing so will help limit the number of calories you consume, which will then allow you more room to consume more later in the day.
 This will help prevent you from consuming excess energy from food for the entire day.